jeremyjung/react-track/README.md

 # React Track

-Demonstration of Webpack and React support in Rails 5.1 using the webpacker gem.
+### Demonstration of Webpack and React support in Rails 5.1 using the webpacker gem.

-The index route demonstrates a React component being rendered using data from a rails controller.
+* The index route demonstrates a React component being rendered using data from a rails controller.

-The about and talks route are normal ERB routes.
+* The about route is a normal ERB route.
+* The talks route uses standard ERB, and then a React component below it which receives its props from the talks controller.

 In this way, you can introduce React only on specific pages.